siddharthshrivastav-sigmoid/AzureTraining/ReadME.md

-REPOSITORY FOR AZURE TRAINING
+## REPOSITORY FOR AZURE TRAINING

-Did the batch_processing problem all the relevant files are added to the repository
+8th Sept 2025 : Did the batch_processing problem all the relevant files are added to the repository